ELmounikor/42-So_long-random-map-generator/README.md

 As a fellow 1337/42 student, I had to manually write a 2D map to test my [So_long game](https://github.com/ELmounikor/Ninja-Froggy-s-Treasure-Hunt).
 We have to test it in different sizes and combinations which can be time consuming for all of us.
-This tool builds rectangular random maps that is customizable to everyone's use!
+This tool builds rectangular random valid maps that is customizable to everyone's use!

 ## How to use